|Molecular Mycology - CNRS URA3012|

 C. neoformans capsule (G. Janbon): Our hypothesis is that in addition to its presence, the variability of the capsule structure should play a role in the yeast's virulence.
 Genes coding for proteins involved in the biosynthetic pathways of the capsule have been cloned and are studied for their involvement in pathophysiology and for more basic projects (regulation of the nucleotide-sugars transport in the vesicles, relationship between the splicing of some specific genes and the capsule structure…).

-We have been involved in the set-up of 3 clinical trials in cutaneous leishmaniasis, in collaboration with the Walter reed Army Insitute of Research, the US Army Medical Material Development Activity, and the Institut Pasteur in Tunis, Tunisia.
-We are part of the National Reference Center for Leishmania (Montpellier), providing real-time therapeutic advice to clinicians facing complex decisions.
-We are also collaborating with the Immunophysiology & Intracellular Parasitism Unit (IP) on the evaluation of topical agents’ efficacy in experimental cutaneous leishmaniasis.
+We have been involved in the set-up of 3 clinical trials in cutaneous leishmaniasis, in collaboration with the Walter reed Army Insitute of Research, the Assistance-Publique Hôpitaux de Paris, and the Institut Pasteur in Tunis, Tunisia.
+In the context of our collaboration with the National Reference Center for Leishmania (Montpellier), we set-up a data base on real-time therapeutic advice to clinicians facing complex decisions.
+We are also collaborating with the Immunophysiology & Intracellular Parasitism Unit (IP) on the evaluation of topical agents' efficacy in experimental cutaneous leishmaniasis.

-Keywords: Cryptococcus neoformans – Candida albicans – NFKappa B – Blood-brain barrier – Epidemiology – cryptococcosis – biofilms – leishmaniasis
+Keywords: Cryptococcus neoformans – Candida spp. – NFKappa B – Blood-brain barrier – Epidemiology – cryptococcosis – leishmaniasis

 5. Charlier C, Chretien F, Baudrimont M, Mordelet E, Lortholary O, Dromer F. Capsule structure changes associated with Cryptococcus neoformans crossing of the blood-brain barrier.
 Am J Pathol 2005,166:421-432.

 Activity Reports 2009 - Institut Pasteur

 If you have problems with this Web page, please write to firstname.lastname@example.org